Skip to content

 Keeping a write-off

-If you’ve decided that you’d like to keep your written off car following the assessment and your vehicle falls under category C, D, N or S, you can buy it back.
+If you’ve decided that you’d like to keep your written off car following the assessment, and your vehicle falls under category C, D, N or S, you can buy back a written off car.

 You must let your insurance provider know of your decision before agreeing on a settlement fee, while if the vehicle is classed as a category C or S you must also provide your insurance company with the vehicle’s full logbook and apply for a duplicate logbook using a V62 form for a vehicle registration certificate.